-Located on the banks of a tributary of the river Kaveri, Swamimalai has the fourth among six temples (Padal Petra Sthalangal) of Lord Karthikeya (otherwise known as Lord Murugan).
-The legend associated with this shrine is that the Lord Murugan explained the true meaning of “Om”, the sacred Pranava Mantra to his Father Lord Shiva.
+Located on the banks of a tributary of the river Cauvery, Swamimalai has the fourth among six temples (Padal Petra Sthalangal) of Lord Karthikeya (otherwise known as Lord Murugan).
+The legend associated with this shrine is that the Lord Murugan explained the true meaning of “Om”, the sacred Pranava mantra to his father, Lord Shiva.

-In the raja gopuram of the temple complex, Lord Murugan is thus depicted as Guru or teacher whilst the recipient of this knowledge, the Lord Shiva is shown as Shishya or disciple.
-The name ‘Swamimalai’ came into being as a result of this legend and the presiding deity of the temple came to known as ‘Swaminathan’.
-Festivals, Celebrations
+In the raja gopuram of the temple complex, Lord Murugan is, thus, depicted as Guru or teacher whilst the recipient of this knowledge, Lord Shiva, is shown as shishya or disciple.
+The name Swamimalai came into being as a result of this legend and the presiding deity of the temple came to known as Swaminathan.

 The proximity of Swamimalai to the temple township of Kumbakonam invariably attracts a thick inflow of pilgrims to the town.
-Many well-known festivals are held in Swamimalai, and some these include the Temple Car Festival in April and the Pankuni Uttiram Festival in March.
+Many well-known festivals are held in Swamimalai and some these include the Temple Car Festival in April and the Panguni Uthiram Festival in March.

-Other notable festivals conducted are the Visakam Festival (in the month of May) and in October, the Skanda Shashti Festival.
+Other notable festivals conducted are the Visakam Festival (in the month of May) and in October, the Skanda Sashti Festival.